Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Experiments on 2D Image Attack

 We adopt SkipNet~\cite{wang2018skipnet} for layer skipping network and DynConv~\cite{verelst2020dynamic} for 2D sparse convolution network.
 In the experiments of CIFAR-10, the network backbone is ResNet-110~\cite{he2016deep} for SkipNet and ResNet-32~\cite{he2016deep} for DynConv.
 We also provide attack results on the normally trained static ResNet-110 and ResNet-32 for reference.
 On the ImageNet dataset, SkipNet and DynConv both adopt the network backbone ResNet-101~\cite{he2016deep} in their work, which enables us to fairly compare the attack performance between dynamically changing the network architecture layer-wise and within the layer.
 We also provide attack results on the normally trained static ResNet-101 for reference.

-We perform our FGM and LGM on the basic attack algorithms FGSM~\cite{goodfellow2015explaining} and I-FGSM~\cite{kurakin2016adversarial} to show the primitive attack performance difference between FGM and LGM in a single attack step and multiple attack steps.
+We perform our FGM and LGM on the basic attack algorithms FGSM~\cite{goodfellow2015explaining} to show the primitive attack performance difference between FGM and LGM in a single attack step and multiple attack steps.
 We constrain the maximum perturbation magnitude $\epsilon$ in $L_\infty$ norm.
-For I-FGSM, we follow~\cite{kurakin2016adversarial} to set the number of iteration as ${\rm min}(\epsilon+4, 1.25\epsilon)$.
-For LGM, we set $\lambda$ for the sigmoid function in (\ref{skipnet_sig}) in range $0.0001\sim40$ for different attack settings.
+We also apply four representative iterative attack(BIM~\cite{kurakin2016adversarial}, PGD~\cite{madry2018towards}, C\&W~\cite{carlini2017towards}, and AutoAttack~\cite{croce2020reliable}) to further show the effectiveness of our LGM method against FGM.
+For all iterative attacks, we set the number of iteration as 100.
+For the hyper parameter $\lambda$ in LGM, we set it in range $0.0001\sim40$ for different attack settings.
 We find that given a large attack step $\alpha$, such as $\alpha=16$ in the single step attack FGSM, when the $\lambda$ is small our LGM performs the best.